irinatu17/Art-of-Tea/TESTING.md

 - Registration and login pages are only available to anonymous users.

 ## Automated Testing
-Automated testing is implemented to support manual testing during the development process as required.
+Automated testing is implemented to support manual testing during the development process.
 Unit tests can be found in the `tests_models.py`, `tests_views.py`, `tests_forms.py` files of applicable applications within the repository.
 *Note:* The tests should be added in local database, as The Heroku hobby-tier does not give permissions to allow creation of databases that are required for python automated testing.
 To run the test and check the output, the database (Postgres) code configuration in `settings.py` should be temporarily removed or commented out.
-**Command used to tun the tests**:
+- **Command used to run the tests**:
 `python3 manage.py test`
+- To run the tests within a specific app only:
+`python manage.py test <app name here>`
 ### Travis
 [Travis](https://travis-ci.org/) was also used throughout the unit testing of this project to provide continuous integration with the deployed site when pushing code to GitHub.
 It is configured via the `.travis.yml` file.
 All information about how to set it up can be found in [Travis Documentation](https://docs.travis-ci.com/).
 ## Validators